fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 The var values which are specified in-line with `substitute` take precedence over the ones in `substituteFrom`.

-Note that if you want to avoid var substitutions in scripts embedded in ConfigMaps or container commands, you must use the format `$var` instead of `${var}`.
+**Note:** If you want to avoid var substitutions in scripts embedded in ConfigMaps or container commands, you must use the format `$var` instead of `${var}`.
 If you want to keep the curly braces you can use `$${var}` which will print out `${var}`.